learning-unlimited/ESP-Website/docs/admin/module_schedule.rst

 * ``Student/Profile``: Starts on ``student_reg_start``.
 * ``Teacher/All``: Dated with ``teacher_reg_start`` and ``teacher_reg_end``.
 * ``Teacher/Classes/View``, ``Teacher/MainPage``, ``Teacher/Profile``: Start on ``teacher_reg_start``.
+* ``Teacher/Classes/Schedule``: Starts on ``teacher_reg_start`` and never ends.
+Controls whether teachers and moderators see the room and time assigned to their sections on the teacher class registration page.
+Close it while scheduling is in progress to hide assignments that are not final yet, then re-open it once the schedule is settled.
+Note that ``Teacher/All`` and ``Teacher/Classes/All`` imply it, so those must not be open at the same time for the deadline to take effect.

 Module-Associated Permission Generation
 ---------------------------------------